karkman/MetagenomeCourse2019/MetagenomePart1.md

 Download the metagenomic data (takes few minutes)
 ```
 cd raw_data
-cp /wrk/antkark/shared/course_metagenomes.tar.gz .
+cp /wrk/antkark/shared/Metagenomics2019data.tar.gz .
 ```

-The md5 sum for the file is 531d74bfe7892356824b7c1ce236792e.
-Check that the md5 um for the file you downloaded matches by typing
+The md5 sum for the file is `XX`.
+Check that the md5 sum of the file you downloaded matches with this.

 ```
-md5sum course_metagenomes.tar.gz
+md5sum Metagenomics2019data.tar.gz
 ```
-And then unpack the tar.gz file
+And then unpack the zipped tar file with `tar`.
+The options are: `x` = extract, `z` = unzip, `v` = verbose, `f` = file

 ```
-tar -xzvf course_metagenomes.tar.gz
+tar -xzvf Metagenomics2019data.tar.gz
 ```

-Make a file containing the sample names to be used later in bash scripts.
+Make a file containing the sample names.
+This is everything before the first `-`.
- `ls *.fastq.gz |awk -F "-" '{print $2}'|uniq > ../sample_names.txt`
+ `ls *._R1_001.fastq |awk -F "-" '{print $2}' > ../sample_names.txt`

 ## QC and trimming
 QC for the raw data (takes few min, depending on the allocation).
 Go to the folder that contains the raw data and make a folder called e.g. `FASTQC` for the QC reports.
 Then run the QC for the raw data and combine the results to one report using `multiqc`.

 Can be done on the interactive nodes using `sinteractive`.
-In that case use only 4 threads in the `fastqc` step.
+In that case do not allocate resources.
+Just go to the right folder, activate `QC_env` and run `FastQC`.
+After it is finished you can just log out fromn the computing node.
+You don´t need to free any resources.

 ```
 # allocate the computing resources and log in to the computing node.
-salloc -n 1 --cpus-per-task=6 --mem=3000 --nodes=1 -t 00:30:00 -p serial
+salloc -n 1 --cpus-per-task=4 --mem=3000 --nodes=1 -t 00:30:00 -p serial
 srun --pty $SHELL

 # activate the QC environment
 module load bioconda/3
 source activate QC_env

 # Run fastqc
-fastqc ./*.fastq.gz -o FASTQC/ -t 6
+fastqc ./*.fastq -o FASTQC/ -t 4

 # Then combine the reports with multiqc
 multiqc ./ --interactive